holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

 ::: coreconcepts-intro
 Holochain DNAs can specify **validation rules** for DHT operations.
 This empowers agents to check the integrity of the data they see.
-When called upon to validate data, it allows them to identify corrupt peers, author a **warrant** against them as proof of their actions, and take action against them.
+When called upon to validate data, it allows them to identify corrupt peers, author a **warrant** against them as proof of their actions, and take personal defensive action against them.
 :::

 ::: coreconcepts-orientation